CrowsOfWar/AvatarMod-Docs/tuts/new-ability.rst

 Improving the implementation
 ----------------------------

-Although the ability works, there still a lot of missing functionality.
-The ability doesn't have use experience or levels, so there is no progression.
+Although the ability works, there are still a lot of missing features common to other abilities.
+The ability doesn't require chi, so can be spammed continuously.
+It ignores experience and level 4 options, and therefore has no progression.
+Fortunately, adding these features are pretty simple.
-Adding this is rather simple.

 Knowledge of the `ability data class <../classes/ability-data.html>`_ is necessary.
 An instance of ability data can be obtained through :code:`AbilityContext#getAbilityData()`.
 Just a few method calls to adjust the ability numbers can be sufficent:

 .. code-block:: java